dokku/dokku/docs/configuration/environment-variables.md

 dokku config:set node-js-app ENV=prod COMPILE_ASSETS=1
 ```

-> Note: Whitespace and special characters get tricky.
+Whitespace and special characters get tricky.
 If you are using dokku locally you don't need to do any special escaping.
 If you are using dokku over ssh you will need to backslash-escape spaces:

 ```shell
 dokku config:set node-js-app KEY="VAL\ WITH\ SPACES"
 ```